jakir-ruet/artificial-intelligence-mastering/01-data-engineering/01-collection-training/01-data-profiling/Readme.md

 Data profiling is the process of examining data to understand its structure, content, and quality.
 The `ydata-profiling` library automates this process by generating detailed reports that include:

-- `Dataset Overview`: Basic statistics and information
+- `Dataset Overview:` Basic statistics and information
-- `Variable Analysis`: Individual column analysis
+- `Variable Analysis:` Individual column analysis
-- `Correlations`: Relationships between variables
+- `Correlations:` Relationships between variables
-- `Missing Values`: Identification and patterns
+- `Missing Values:` Identification and patterns
-- `Sample Data`: Preview of actual data
+- `Sample Data:` Preview of actual data

 ## Usage